 Date: Thursday, January 18th, 7 pm

 Location: Oaklette United Methodist Church, 520 Oaklette Dr.

 Join us as we discuss plans and priorities for 2018, hold elections for our officers and board, and discuss plans for coming year.
 There will be light refreshments and door prizes.

 Date: Saturday, January 20th, 9:00 am to Noon

 Location: Indian River Park, 2001 Rokeby Avenue

 Meet at the park entrance at Rokeby Ave. and Main St. (2001 Rokeby Ave.) which is located just south of Military Highway, i.e. across Military Highway from the Fire Station.
 We'll be focusing on removal of invasive species, primarily English Ivy.
+The more volunteers that come out the more that we can accomplish!
 Please wear closed-toe shoes, a hat and bring work gloves.
 We will have water and lots of snacks.
 (We also always encourage folks to bring their own water in reusable bottles to minimize use of plastic bottles).
 Participants under 18 years of age must have adult supervision.